asouza/vaas/README.md

 #running with JAAS
-VAAS has a fine integration with JAAS, the JavaEE authentication and authorization specification.
+VAAS has a fine integration with JAAS, the JAVAEE authentication and authorization specification.
 Let's take a look.

 First you have to create a Context.xml file in META-INF folder of your web application.
 Here we are using